fss1/ntp_checker/README.md

 `wget https://raw.githubusercontent.com/fss1/ntp_checker/master/perl/ntp_builder.pl`
 `perl ntp_builder.pl`

 `dpkg-reconfigure tzdata` needs too be run manually as part of the build to set/check the UTC time zone.
 Select Geographic area, None of the above -> UTC and run `dpkg-reconfigure -f noninteractive tzdata` or `date` to confirm.
 A prompt is generated at the end of the build script to set the time zone to UTC.
-If InfuxDB and Grafan are required also run the timewatch_builder script:
+If InfuxDB and Grafana are required also run the timewatch_builder script:

 `wget https://github.com/fss1/ntp_checker/blob/master/perl/timewatch_builder.pl`
 `perl timewatch_builder.pl`